-School/College: School of EducationDegree(s) Offered: Master of Arts in TeachingGraduate Coordinator: Dawn WaegerleEmail: waegerle@ncat.eduPhone: 336-334-7848Department Chair: Ereka R. Williams, PhD.Email: ewilliam@ncat.eduPhone: (336) 334-7848
+Email: waegerle@ncat.edu Phone: 336-334-7848 Email: ewilliam@ncat.edu Phone: (336) 334-7848

 The mission of the Master of Arts in Teaching (MAT) in Special Education: General Curriculum (K-12) degree program is to prepare highly-qualified classroom teacher leaders who serve students with mild/moderate disabilities in diverse settings.
 Through courses which focus on characteristics of learners with special needs, evidence based special education methods used in inclusive and other settings, diagnostic and prescriptive reading and math, assessment and IEP development, classroom and behavior management, educational and assistive technology and other content, candidates in the Master of Arts in Teaching: Special Education program develop knowledge, skills, dispositions, and professional attitudes that empower them to become lifelong learners and exemplary educational leaders inside and outside K-12 learning contexts.
-The MAT program in Special Education (NCDPI), The Council for Exceptional Children, and the National Council for the Accreditation of Teacher Education (NCATE).
+The MAT program in Special Education is aligned with professional standards commensurate with the North Carolina Department of Public Instruction (NCDPI), The Council for Exceptional Children, and the National Council for the Accreditation of Teacher Education (NCATE).
 Upon program completion, students who meet all programmatic requirements are eligible for the North Carolina "M" teaching license in Special Education: General Curriculum.
 The Master of Arts in Teaching (MAT) program in Special Education is an accredited program by the National Council for the Accreditation of Teacher Education (NCATE) and approved by the North Carolina Department of Public Instruction (NCDPI).